What is the difference between a metalized film radiant barrier and AtticFoil® Radiant Barrier?

 Does AtticFoil® lose reflectivity over time because of oxidation?

 The simple answer is no, it does not.

 The reason is because AtticFoil® is a pure aluminum product.
 It’s made from 99.5% pure aluminum and a high quality aluminum is NOT AFFECTED by the natural oxidation process of metal.

 When an aluminum surface goes through oxidation, it produces an organic clear coat/layer/skin over the top of itself.
 That coat will develop to a thickness that prevents the foil from continuing to oxidize so it will not degrade or deteriorate over time.
-After the coating of itself, the foil content is still significant enough to continue to operate as a radiant barrier – reflecting heat or blocking heat via emissivity.
+After this process of coating itself, the foil is still pure enough to continue to function as a radiant barrier (either by reflecting heat or blocking heat via emissivity).